Suzanne Vega: 2000s

+Vega was a member of the Annual Independent Music Awards judging panel in multiple years, from the 6th through to the 14th iterations.

-In 2008, fire at a Universal Music Group vault in Los Angeles County resulted in the loss or damage of some Vega recordings.
+In 2008, a fire that broke out on the backlot of Universal Studios Hollywood in Los Angeles County, California resulted in the loss or damage of some Vega recordings.

 2010s

-A partial cover version of her song "Tom's Diner" was used to introduce the 2010 British movie 4.3.2.1., with its lyrics largely rewritten to echo the plot.
+A partial cover version of her song "Tom's Diner" was used to introduce the British crime thriller film 4.3.2.1.
+(2010), with its lyrics largely rewritten to echo the plot.
 This musical hybrid was released as "Keep Moving".
 Vega participated in the Danger Mouse and Sparklehorse studio album Dark Night of the Soul (2010).
 She wrote both melody and lyrics for her song, which is titled "Man Who Played God", inspired by a biography of Spanish artist Pablo Picasso.
-Vega sang lead vocals on the song "Now I Am an Arsonist" with singer-songwriter Jonathan Coulton on his studio album, Artificial Heart (2011).
+Vega sang lead vocals on the song "Now I Am an Arsonist" with singer-songwriter Jonathan Coulton on his eighth studio album, Artificial Heart (2011).

-Vega has re-recorded her back-catalogue, both for artistic and commercial (and control) reasons, in the Close-up series.
+Vega has re-recorded her back-catalogue, both for artistic and commercial (and control) reasons, in the Close-Up series.
 Vol. 1 (Love Songs) and Vol. 2 (People & Places) appeared in 2010 while Vol. 3 (States of Being) was released in July 2011 followed by Vol. 4 (Songs of Family) in September 2012.
 Volumes 2, 3 and 4 of the Close-Up albums included previously unrecorded material; Volumes 2 and 3 each included one new collaboratively written song, while Volume 4 included three songs that Vega had written years earlier, but had not previously gotten around to recording.
 In all, Vega's Close-Up series features 60 re-recorded songs and five new compositions, representing about three-quarters of her lifetime songwriting output.

 While performing live, Vega and long-term collaborator Gerry Leonard began to introduce a number of new songs into the setlist, including the live favorite "I Never Wear White".
 Over the course of a year, the songs were completed and recorded in a live-studio setting with the help of a number of guests.
 Produced by Leonard, Tales from the Realm of the Queen of Pentacles was released in February 2014.
 It was her first album of new material in seven years and became Vega's first studio album to reach the UK Top 40 since 1992, peaking at No. 37.

 Vega's ninth studio album, Lover, Beloved: Songs from an Evening with Carson McCullers, was released on October 14, 2016.

 2020s

-In February and March 2023, Vega will be touring the UK.
+In February and March 2023, Vega toured the UK.
+On May 2, 2025, Vega released her tenth studio album Flying with Angels.
+This was followed by a European tour.